mysterious-coding/base_entranced/README.md

 `despawnOnUse 0` = item will not undergo any special "despawning" upon use (default/basejka)

-`despawnOnUse 1` = item will be "despawned" (made invisible, untouchable, and hidden from radar) upon use.
+`despawnOnUse 1` = item will be "despawned" (made invisible, untouchable, and hidden from radar) upon use

-An example use of the "`onUse`" keys could be to allow an item to respawn and be used multiple times, using a combination of `removeFromOwnerOnUse 1`, `removeFromGameOnUse 0`, and `despawnOnUse 1`.
+An example use case of the "`onUse`" keys could be to allow an item to respawn and be used multiple times, using a combination of `removeFromOwnerOnUse 1`, `removeFromGameOnUse 0`, and `despawnOnUse 1`.

 Mapmakers are advised to include the new `healingteam` key to healable `func_breakable`s.
 Because this key is missing from basejka, if the server is using custom team/class overrides, both teams are able to heal `func_breakable`s.
 For example, `healingteam 2` ensures only defense will be able to heal it. base_entranced includes hardcoded overrides for Hoth, Desert and Nar Shaddaa, which is why this bug is not noticeable there.